Community Climate Fund Success Stories

 Amount awarded: £5,000

-This leisure centre upgraded their 30-year-old lighting with 15 LED lighting fittings, which they predict will result in a 273% energy reduction and consequential carbon contribution.
+This leisure centre upgraded their 30-year-old lighting with 15 LED lighting fittings.
+They are aiming for a 273% energy reduction and subsequent carbon saving above 2 tonnes.
 Other benefits include extending product life cycles of lights to 20,000 hours for less waste and financial savings maximising returns for community centre users.

 Holy Trinity Rudgwick